Ponte348/Nim_CSLP/Learning/LearningProcess.md

 ## Learn Nim in 5 minutes

-To learn basics about variables, types, data structures, etc
+To learn the basics about variables, types, data structures, etc, in a more pratical approach (**Nim-P** has this code)
 https://learnxinyminutes.com/docs/nim/

 ## General info

-Theoretical Info, **Nim-T** folder has this info but more organized
+Theoretical info, **Nim-T** folder has this info but more organized
 https://nimprogramming.com/about/all/